 When yearbook coordinator Melissa M. of St Mary’s College Hobart started the 2015 publication, three things were important to her: Their beloved principal would receive a proper farewell, the book was going to reflect the students’ hard work and all this should be showcased in beautifully designed pages.

-Since many people were participating in the yearbook, they created a style guide with everything from fonts to colours, but with the flexibility of being creative too.
+Since many people were participating in the yearbook, they created a style guide with everything from fonts to colors, but with the flexibility of being creative too.
 In addition to this, a very special surprise was planned for their principal.
 Keep on reading to find out more!

 It’s impressive to see what an amazing farewell you’ve included in the yearbook for your principal Mr Dorey.
 Was this an important aspect when you started creating your yearbook?